 In the meta-analysis by Dionisio et al., the diagnostic yield of CE in patients with known CD was superior to that of small bowel radiography (71% vs. 36%, P < 0.00001, n = 224) and CT enterography (71% vs. 39%, P < 0.0001, n = 66) [28].
 There was a trend towards a higher yield compared to ileocolonoscopy (70% vs. 57%, P = 0.07, n = 158), whereas MR enterography had an equally high diagnostic yield (P = 0.65).
 It should be emphasized, however, that original studies excluded patients with a radiological suspicion of small bowel stenosis.
 Therefore, CE is superior to cross sectional imaging and ileocolonoscopy in a subgroup of patients with non-stricturing CD which tends to favor the most sensitive modality for mucosal inflammation, i.e. endoscopy over cross sectional imaging.

 There is a lack of prospective studies directly comparing the feasibility, sensitivity and specificity of CE with that of cross sectional imaging in patients with known CD.
 In retrospective studies on this group of patients, CE was safe and added significant diagnostic information in a large number of patients with a subsequent impact on clinical decision [38, 57].
-[7, 58][26][59][7, 60]
+Compared to cross sectional imaging, CE detects significant more lesions in the proximal small bowel, primarily in the form of mild lesions [7, 58].
+The clinical significance of this diagnostic information has previously been debated [26].
+However, a recent retrospective study of 108 patients with known CD found jejunal lesions in more than half of the patients, and the presence of proximal lesions was an independent risk factor of future clinical relapse (adjusted hazard ratio of 1.99; 95% CI, 1.10–3.61; P = 0.02) [59].
+Hence, the increased sensitivity of CE for proximal small bowel lesions compared to cross sectional imaging seems to have prognostic importance and an impact on clinical decision.
+Furthermore, the patient experienced discomfort is significantly lower with CE compared to cross sectional imaging, and 78% of patients would prefer this modality as a future examination [7, 60].

 Diagnostic algorithm in known Crohn’s disease

-In patients with symptomatic CD, current guidelines recommend dedicated small imaging irrespective of the findings at ileocolonoscopy because detection of lesions may have prognostic and therapeutic implications [8, 51].
+In patients with symptomatic CD, current guidelines recommend dedicated small imaging irrespective of the findings at ileocolonoscopy because detection of lesions may have prognostic and therapeutic implications (Figure 2B) [8, 51].
 In this group of patients, the prevalence of disease complications is high, and cross sectional imaging is the preferred modality for diagnosing inflammatory lesions and strictures beyond the reach of the colonoscope as well as fistulas and abscesses.
 CE should be reserved as a second line modality in patients with unexplained symptoms after ileocolonoscopy and cross sectional imaging if symptoms require further evaluation, and findings are expected to alter medical treatment.
-[8, 26]Examination with a preceding patency capsule should be considered.
+CE should be preceded by either cross sectional imaging or examination with a patency capsule to avoid capsule retention [8, 26].

 Assessment of disease activity and mucosal healing